Gating-Induced Mott Transition in NiS$_2$: Introduction

 In this paper, we study the metal-insulator transition in electron-doped NiS$_2$ using first principles density functional theory plus embedded dynamical mean field theory (DFT+eDMFT) \cite{Kotliar2006, Haule2010, Paul2019Rev}.
-In particular, we consider the electrostatically gated system without chemical doping, where the electron concentration increases without any change in the stoichiometry of the system.
+In particular, we consider the electrostatically or electrolyte gated system without chemical doping or electrochamical changes, where the electron concentration increases without any change in the stoichiometry of the system.
 We thus focus on the carrier filling induced Mott transition, which we compare with the bandwidth-induced transition in the Se substituted system.
-The behavior of this system under electrostatic gating is of interest because of the successful application of the electrolyte gating approach to the closely related compound FeS$_2$ \cite{Walter_Voltage}, as well as the recent experiments on NiS$_2$ that demonstrate a metal-insulator transition under gating \cite{Hameed2022}.
+The behavior of this system under electrostatic gating is of interest because of the successful application of the gating approach to the closely related compound FeS$_2$ \cite{Walter_Voltage}, as well as the recent experiments on NiS$_2$ that demonstrate a metal-insulator transition under gating \cite{Hameed2022}.
 However, the role of electrostatic-only effects in these experiments is unclear \cite{Leighton2022}, and a theoretical answer to the question of whether such a transition is feasible in the experimentally achievable electron concentrations is missing so far.

-Our results also show that a very small electron concentration, well within the reach of electrostatic gating, is sufficient to suppress the Mott insulating phase.
-By computing the density of states (DOS) and the quasi-particle spectral weight, we also find that the filling induced transition is different from the one induced by changing the bandwidth in key points.
+Our results show that a very small electron concentration, well within the reach of electrolyte gating, is sufficient to suppress the Mott insulating phase.
+By computing the spectral density and the quasi-particle spectral weight, we also find that the filling induced transition is different from the one induced by changing the bandwidth in key points.
 Specifically, the former leads to a highly incoherent metallic phase and to features in the DOS reminiscent of the Mott gap.
 This is in contrast to the bandwidth induced transition, where the gap completely collapses in the metallic phase.

 The paper is organized as follows: Sec.
 II introduces the DFT+DMFT methodology.
 The crystal and electronic structures of undoped NiS$_2$ are discussed in Sec.
 III, whereas Sec.
 IV presents the DFT+eDMFT results for the DOS and the quasi-particle spectral weight.
 Sec.V is devoted to the conclusions.